 It is normal for children to have problems from time to time, and to express emotions such as anger, sadness, frustration, or to show anxiety.

-You probably know your child better than anyone else, so should consider chatting to a qualified professional if you observe the your child:
+You probably know your child better than anyone else, so you should consider chatting to a qualified professional if you observe that your child:

 - is regularly anxious or distressed

 - is upset and can’t be comforted or is having problems that seem to be getting worse

 - has a sudden change in their usual behaviour that lasts longer than two weeks or that is hurting them or other people

 - has problems that are getting in the way of their daily functioning

 - has problems with eating, sleeping, concentrating or doing usual tasks such as school work or joining in regular social or family activities.

 If you’re concerned and want to ask questions or think your child might need support, it’s a good idea to seek a professional’s help.

 Who should I go to?